The square lattice Ising model on the rectangle III: Hankel and Toeplitz determinants: Elliptic parametrization

 see figure~\ref{fig:u-plane}, where we utilized the graphical interpretation from \citep[(22.4)]{NIST:DLMF} and associate the denomination $\{\mathrm{s},\mathrm{c},\mathrm{d},\mathrm{n}\}$ with the four vertices of the quarter-periodicity rectangle.
 Eventually, the quarter periods $K$ and $K'$ are the complete elliptic integrals of the first kind,

 cf.~(\ref{eq:F(phi,k)}), with complementary modulus $k'$ fulfilling $k^{2}+k'^{2}=1$.
-The elliptic parametrization will lead to substantial simplifications of the results from {[}I{]}, as it firstly eliminates the sign ambiguities of the square roots and secondly introduces certain functions of the parameter $u$ that substantially simplify the expressions.
+This elliptic parametrization will lead to substantial simplifications of the results from \citep{Hucht16a}, as it firstly eliminates the sign ambiguities of the square roots and secondly introduces certain functions of the parameter $u$ that substantially simplify the expressions.